johnthagen/min-sized-rust/README.md

 using Rust 1.32 or newer, no action is needed to reduce binary size regarding this feature.

-**Prior to Rust 1.32**, to improve performance Rust bundled [jemalloc](https://github.com/jemalloc/jemalloc), an allocator that often outperforms the defeault system allocator, on some platforms.
+**Prior to Rust 1.32**, to improve performance Rust bundled [jemalloc](https://github.com/jemalloc/jemalloc), on some platforms an allocator that often outperforms the default system allocator, on some platforms.
 Bundling jemalloc added around 200KB to the resulting binary, however.

 To remove `jemalloc` on Rust 1.28 - Rust 1.32, add this code to the top of `main.rs`: